rezashahnazar/leele-components/src/packages/leele-sheet/README.md

 ## Accessibility

 LeelE Sheet is built with accessibility in mind.
 It includes proper ARIA attributes and supports screen readers out of the box.

+## Changelog

+For a detailed list of changes and version history, please refer to the [CHANGELOG.md](./CHANGELOG.md) file.

 ## License